 #4 – Frame your arguments better.

 There are hundreds of ways to frame your arguments, but for all intents and purposes I’ll cover a few here.
 Changing just a few words during your argument can make all the difference.

-In fact, a Harvard professor advises that starting statements with “I” instead of “You” can have a profound impact on how your spouse perceives you and your argument.
+In fact, a 2018 study found that starting statements with “I” instead of “You” can have a profound impact on how the other person perceives you and your argument.

 For example, if your spouse is always late for social gatherings and this annoys you, then you could say: